 Powerlines coming into contact with vegetation is responsible for nearly 40 percent of all utility ignitions in California's highest risk areas and has been behind many of the State's most catastrophic wildfires.
-Additionally, approximately 23 percent of power outages nationwide are the result of vegetation contact.
-To reduce the risk of ignitions and outages, California electrical corporations focus their efforts on conducting inspections and patrols in and around the utility ROW, monitoring trees with remote sensing technologies like satellites and LiDAR, maintaining aerial clearances from overhead wires, and maintaining bare/mineral earth clearances at the base of poles with potentially hazardous equipment.
+Additionally, many power outages are the result of vegetation contact with electric lines To reduce the risk of ignitions and outages, California electrical corporations focus their efforts on conducting inspections and patrols in and around the utility ROW, monitoring trees with remote sensing technologies like satellites and LiDAR, maintaining specified clearances from overhead wires (based on voltages, geography and conditions), and maintaining bare/mineral earth clearances at the base of poles with potentially hazardous equipment.